mikkelbu/reading-list/README.md

 ## 2024
 * "We Have No Idea - A Guide to the Unknown Universe" by Jorge Cham and Daniel Whiteson
+* "The Murderbot Diaries - All Systems Red" by Martha Wells
 * "1984" by George Orwell
 * "Children of Dune" by Frank Herbert
 * "Dune Messiah" by Frank Herbert